 Header – A header is a floor framing component that travels across the well opening and secures the riser of the stairs.

 Horse - To support treads and risers, lumber is cut a designated length to form the steps.

-J Cap Moulding – This moulding provides a mini nosing to cap the edge of side boards giving a finished look to an unfinished edge.
+J Cap Moulding – This molding provides a mini nosing to cap the edge of sideboards giving a finished look to an unfinished edge.